rcjcooke/wa-arm-spring-selector/README.md

 * Gradle 4+ : https://gradle.org/install/

 ### Core
 This is the core logic and database executable as a command line application.
 It is also used as an integrated dependency of the web service.
-It is dependent on the data project.
+It is dependent on the data project and will compile and this include this as required.
 To run the application:

 * Change to the `core` directory
 * Execute `gradle run --args=''`.
 This will force the app to tell you what command line parameters are required to use it.